Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Algorithm

 \begin{proposition} Suppose that the sequence $\{\bmbeta^{(k)}\}$ is generated by the inner loop.
 If the matrix $\bfH_{ji}^{(k)}$ is chosen according to \eqref{eq:hessian}, then every limit point of the sequence $\{\bmbeta^{(k)}\}$ is a minimizer of problem \eqref{eq:innerobj}. \end{proposition}

-However, since the search space for the outer loop is the full DAG space, which is highly nonconvex, rigorous theory on its convergence is not available.
+However, since the search space for the outer loop is the full DAG space, which is highly nonconvex, rigorous theory on its convergence is yet to be established.
 Therefore, a practical stopping criterion is employed.
 After the convergence of an inner loop, we obtain the current active set.
 If one more iteration of the outer loop does not change the active set, we then stop Algorithm \ref{algo:dCD}.
 On the other hand, we also set a maximum number of iterations for the outer loop.
-For all the examples we have tested, the stopping criterion is met within five iterations of the outer loop, and our CD algorithm has shown no problem in convergence.
+For all the examples we have tested, our CD algorithm has shown no problem in convergence.
+This empirical observation is in line with recent theoretical work by \cite{lee2016gradient} who have established that gradient descent converges to a local minimizer of a nonconvex objective function for almost all initial values and have suggested similar behavior for coordinate descent.

-As an illustration, Figure~\ref{fig:convergeplot} plots $\|\boldsymbol{\beta}^{(t+1)}-\boldsymbol{\beta}^{(t)}\|_{\infty}$ against $t$ for a dataset generated from a small-world network with $p = 50$, where $t$ indexes iterations in both the inner and the outer loops.
-In this figure there are three peaks, each appearing after the algorithm finishes an outer loop.
-The curve between two neighboring peaks demonstrates the convergence of the inner loop.
-The heights of the three peaks decay very fast, suggesting convergence of the outer loop.
-Similar patterns are observed for data generated from other types of DAGs.